Tring: Administrative history

-The parish of Tring formerly included a large rural area as well as the town itself, including Long Marston and Wilstone.
+The parish of Tring formerly included a large rural area, as well as the town itself, with Long Marston and Wilstone.
 The parish was administered by its vestry, in the same way as most small towns and rural areas.
 It was included in the Berkhamsted Poor Law Union from 1835.

 The "Upper Hamlet" of the parish of Tring, covering the town, was made a local government district with effect from 2 February 1859, governed by a local board.
 Following the Public Health Act 1872, such local government districts were also called urban sanitary districts.
 Under the Local Government Act 1894, urban sanitary districts became urban districts on 31 December 1894.
 The 1894 Act also stipulated that a parish could not be partly in an urban district and partly outside it.
 The old parish of Tring was therefore split, with the part outside the urban district becoming a separate parish called Tring Rural with effect from its first parish meeting on 4 December 1894.
 The Tring Rural Parish, covering Long Marston, Wilstone and the surrounding areas, was included in the Berkhamsted Rural District.

 Tring Urban District Council held its first meeting on 3 January 1895 at the Vestry Hall in Church Yard.
 The first chairman was Frederick Butcher, who had been the last chairman of the old local board.
 Tring Urban District Council continued to meet at the Vestry Hall until 1910, and had an office on Western Road.
 It then moved its meeting place to the Market House at 61 High Street, which had been built between 1898 and 1900.
 The council remained at Market House until 1952, when it moved to the former Tring Park estate office at 9 High Street, remaining there until the council's abolition.

 Tring Urban District was abolished under the Local Government Act 1972, becoming part of the district of Dacorum on 1 April 1974.
 A successor parish was created for the former urban district, with its parish council taking the name Tring Town Council.
 The former urban district council's offices at 9 High Street became private offices, with the building being renamed the Counting House.
 Tring Town Council is based at the Market House at 61 High Street.